chrisrabe/Voucher_Generator/README.md

 ### Getting Started

-To use the program, simply download the [executables](https://github.com/chrisrabe/Voucher_Generator/tree/master/executables/generator) available in this page, then run it by using ``` java -jar Voucher_Generator_vN ```.
+Download the latest release either from the [releases page](https://github.com/chrisrabe/Voucher_Generator/releases) or the [executables page](https://github.com/chrisrabe/Voucher_Generator/tree/master/executables/generator).

+The latest versions usually have a .bat file included inside the distributed .zip folder.
+However, if you are interested in running the older versions, you have to use the command line to execute it because some versions does not have a .bat file related to it.

-The 'N' is the version number of the jar file.
+To run a .jar file, you open up the command prompt (windowsKey + r, then type "cmd" to open the shell).
+Then type ``` java -jar Voucher_Generator_vN```, where 'N' is the version number of the jar file.